ilevkivskyi/com2ann/README.md

 Tool for translation type comments to type annotations in Python.

 The tool requires Python 3.8 to run.
-Bu the supported target code version is Python 3.4+ (can be specified with `--python-minor-version`).
+But the supported target code version is Python 3.4+ (can be specified with `--python-minor-version`).

 Currently, the tool translates function and assignment type comments to